-Stacey & Jacobsen, LLP is one of the most experienced maritime personal injury firms in the Nation.
+Stacey & Jacobsen, PLLC is one of the most experienced maritime personal injury firms in the Nation.
 They are experienced in handling amputation injury cases for crewmen injured aboard fishing vessels, tug and barges, ships, ferries, derricks, and dredges.
 They have handled thousands of Jones Act cases and recovered millions of dollars in compensation for their clients located throughout the Nation.

 Crewmen who have suffered amputation injuries of their arms need the assistance of experienced maritime attorneys.
 To protect your rights to compensation it is important that an investigation into your accident be undertaken by legal and technical experts on your side as soon as possible.
 The employer and ship owner should be instructed to preserve the all relevant evidence until your lawyers have had an opportunity to inspect the accident scene.